UBC-MDS/ImgHelp/README.md

 ## License

-`ImgHelp` was created by Sufang Tan, Jasmine Ortega, Ho Kwan Lio, Maeve Shi.
+`imghelp` was created by Sufang Tan, Jasmine Ortega, Ho Kwan Lio, Maeve Shi.
 It is licensed under the terms of the MIT license.

 ## Credits

-`ImgHelp` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`imghelp` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).